Boston Public Library: Public programs

-The Boston Public Library hosts thousands of free public programs each year, including Author Talks, Local and Family History lectures, the Lowell Lecture Series, Concerts in the Courtyard, and art and history exhibitions.
+The Boston Public Library, in its remit and logo, hosts thousands of free public programs each year, including Author Talks, Local and Family History lectures, the Lowell Lecture Series, Concerts in the Courtyard, and art and history exhibitions.
 The Boston Public Library also offers many daily events for children, teens, adults, and seniors, including story times, therapy dog story times, book discussions, film showings, ESL conversation groups, and research and technology classes.

 Computers and Internet access

-The Boston Public Library offers desktop computers with pay-for-print services for public use and free wireless internet at the Central Library and all 24 branches for anyone who has a wireless-enabled mobile device and a library card.
+The Boston Public Library offers desktop computers with pay-for-print services for public use and wireless internet at the Central Library and all 24 branches for anyone who has a wireless-enabled mobile device.
 Plug-in Ethernet access is also available in the McKim Building's Bates Hall and the Honan-Allston Branch's Adult Reading Room for up to 2 hours.
-Library-card holders can also borrow laptops for in-library use for 2 hours at any location.
+Library-card holders can borrow laptops for in-library use.

 Digital services

 The library offers a variety of digital services and collections.
 The online catalog, also available for mobile devices, allows users to browse and place holds on materials including books, audiobooks, DVDs, and CDs.
 Users can also download ebooks, e-audiobooks, music, and video through BPL's OverDrive site and check out Zinio magazines for the computer, tablet, or smartphone.
-Library card holders and e-card holders can also stream movies, television shows, music, and audiobooks through Hoopla Streaming Media.
+Though parental supervision is recommended for children and teenagers, streaming movies, television shows, music, and audiobooks are available to library card holders and e-card holders can through Hoopla Streaming Media.

-Many of the Boston Public Library's collections are available to the public online, including rare books and manuscripts, the anti-slavery manuscript collection, historical children's books, the John Adams Library, historic maps from the Norman B. Leventhal Map Center, historical images, prints, and photographs, sound archives, and silent films.
+Many of the Boston Public Library's collections are available to the public online, including rare books and manuscripts, the slavery debate manuscript collection, historical children's books, the John Adams Library, historic maps from the Norman B. Leventhal Map Center, historical images, prints, and photographs, sound archives, and silent films.
 Many of the library's digitized works can be found either through the Boston Public Library Flickr page or through their collections on the Digital Commonwealth.